What Is This, Is It Like CrossFit?

 You’re scaring people when you should be welcoming them and giving them the support and guidance they need to make a change.
 You’re not too good for that.

 And to the girl at Dick’s Sports and everyone that’s asked me if we’re like CrossFit, no we’re not.
 We’re the best damn version of Durbrow Performance Training that you’ll ever see.
-We’re Callie, Emily, Chase, Bill and we’re the crazy fun, energetic, inspiring, strong, brave and truly amazing members in Somerville and Manchester.
+We’re Callie, Emily, Erin, Justine, Liz and we’re the crazy fun, energetic, inspiring, strong, brave and truly amazing members in Manchester.
 If you want that, we’re the place for you.